katrinleinweber/v0dro.github.io/source/_posts/2014-09-21-code-generalized-linear-models-introduction-and-implementation-in-ruby.markdown

 ## Generalized Linear Models in Ruby

 Calculating the co-efficients and a host of other properties of a GLM is extremely simple and intuitive in Ruby.
-Let us see some examples of GLM by using the `statsample` and `statsample-glm` gems:
+Let us see some examples of GLM by using the `daru` and `statsample-glm` gems:

 First install `statsample-glm` by running `gem install statsample-glm`, statsample will be downloaded alongwith it if it is not installed directly.
 Then download the CSV files from [here](https://github.com/SciRuby/statsample-glm/blob/master/spec/data/logistic_mle.csv).